Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/azure-key-vaults.md

 - `vault_URI`
 - Azure Client Secret: This value can only be configured as an environment variable.

-You can configure these values with environment variables before starting {{site.base_gateway}}:
+You can configure these values with environment variables before starting {{site.base_gateway}}.
+If you are using `Instance Managed Identity Token`, setting the environment variables isn't necessary.

 ```bash
 export KONG_VAULT_AZURE_VAULT_URI=https://my-vault.vault.azure.com